 - Finally, one of the last remaining expectations of an arrangement conference is how to pay for the funeral.
-This can be one of the more stressful situations when a death occurs but there are options available to you to make this easier.
-If you have insurance policies, estate information, or if the funeral was pre-funded, make sure to bring any and all documentation with you to the funeral home.
+This can be one of the more stressful situations when a death occurs, but there are options available to make this easier.
+If you have insurance policies or estate information, or if the funeral was pre-funded, bring all documentation with you to the funeral home.
 If you plan on paying in full, using a credit card, or financing the funeral, come prepared with your financial information on hand.

 Dealing with Family While Planning a Funeral Service

 As with any major event in life, unexpected problems or hurdles can arise.
 One of those hurdles can be your family dynamic.
 Does your family normally agree on everything?
 Most families do not.
-Discussing certain things with your family prior to the arrangements conference may help to alleviate some of the conflicts.
-Make sure it is clearly understood who is the primary decision-maker and try to include your family and consider that everyone has suffered a loss.
-Tension and stress tend to run high in an emotional situation such as death and taking a few minutes to have a calm discussion with your family will pay off in the long run.
+Discussing certain things with your family before the arrangements conference may help alleviate some of the conflicts.
+Make sure it is clear who the primary decision-maker is.
+Try to include your family and consider that everyone has suffered a loss.
+Tension and stress tend to run high in an emotional situation such as death, and taking a few minutes to have a calm discussion with your family will pay off in the long run.

 What to Prepare for the Arrangement Conference